luke-hays/really-simple-rss-reader/README.md

 - List of RSS Feeds is fetched from API
 - That list will be used to fetch latest content
 - There is a single input field to add a URL to add to the main collection

-This is very barebones, and not intended to be deployed in a reachable manner besides the developer on a local machine.
-Its just a project and motivation to dive deeper into some technical topics.

 ### TODO